Skip to main content

 You need to put in the time to perfect your craft and build your confidence.
 To stay motivated, I suggest:

-As an inexperienced diesel technician, you must be good at accepting feedback.
+As a diesel technician, you must be good at accepting feedback.
 Constructive criticism is an essential part of skills development.

 Mistakes are inevitable at the beginning of your career.
 Take every error as a learning opportunity to help you improve.
 One day, you might be the one critiquing someone else’s work!